 - Smart retry logic: Automatic blocking detection and retry with different fingerprints

-We’ll look at a Python example of how a simple ScraperAPI application can scrape a heavily protected site (you’ll need requests
+We’ll look at a Python example of how a simple ScraperAPI application can scrape a heavily protected site (you’ll need requests for this):

 import requests